-Fellowships in Urologic Oncology
+Urologic Oncology Branch: Fellowships

 Research in molecular genetic basis of urologic malignancies and work on development of new forms of diagnosis/therapy for patients with these cancers is done in collaboration with other branches/labs at the NCI and is continually evolving.
 Solid grounding in cancer genetics and molecular biology and unique interface between basic and clinical research; also includes participation in lab/seminars/ journal clubs, NIH-wide lectures, seminars, and on-campus, short-term molecular biology and clinical research training courses, weekly clinical urology conferences and clinical trials of new forms of therapy for patients with localized as well as advanced forms of urologic cancers.

 Candidates accepted to the fellowship program will be appointed as a Clinical Fellow in the Civil Service.
 The stipend is based upon training, experience, etc. Benefits include accruable annual and sick leave, moving and travel expenses to place of duty; health and life insurance policies are available.
 Once accepted, fellows will be provided with information detailing the benefits of the Civil Service appointment.
-NIH Loan Repayment Program; NCI/AFUD Fellows are also eligible to apply for the NIH Loan Repayment program.

 The NCI Urologic Oncology Fellowship is open to urologists who have completed a urologic surgery residency or residents who have completed at least one year of surgical training.
-Three positions per year are available for this two-year fellowship program, with a potential option for a third year of laboratory work.
-Applications are accepted throughout the year and decisions are made as qualified applicants are identified.
+Three positions per year are available for this two-year fellowship program, with a potential option for a third year.
+Fellows who commit to a third-year may are eligible to apply for the NIH Loan Repayment Program (lrp.nih.gov).

 Fellows participate in two clinical review and teaching sessions each week; daily rounds, x-ray conferences and search and pathology seminars round out the teaching program.
 Training courses, seminars and journal clubs, lectures and seminars are part of the initial year.
 Fellows rotate on the urologic surgery services and provide consult service to all patients at the NIH Clinical Center.